Estimation of a Likelihood Ratio Ordered Family of Distributions: Introduction

 \section{Introduction}

 Consider a univariate regression setting with observations $(X_1,Y_1)$, $(X_2,Y_2)$, \ldots, $(X_n,Y_n)$ in $\mathfrak{X} \times \R$, where $\mathfrak{X}$ is an arbitrary real set.
-We assume that conditional on $\bs{X} = (X_i)_{i=1}^n$, the observations $Y_1,\ldots,Y_n$ are independent with distributions $\LL(Y_i \,|\, \bs{X}) = Q_{X_i}$, where the distributions $Q_x$, $x \in \mathfrak{X}$, are unknown.
+We assume that conditional on $\bs{X} := (X_i)_{i=1}^n$, the observations $Y_1,Y_2,\ldots,Y_n$ are independent with distributions $\LL(Y_i \,|\, \bs{X}) = Q_{X_i}$, where the distributions $Q_x$, $x \in \mathfrak{X}$, are unknown.
 The goal is to estimate the latter under the sole assumption that $Q_x$ is isotonic in $x$ in a certain sense.
 That means, if $(X,Y)$ denotes a generic observation, the larger (or smaller) the value of $X$, the larger (or smaller) $Y$ tends to be.
-An obvious notion of order would be the usual stochastic order, i.e.\ one assumes that $Q_{x_1} \lest Q_{x_2}$ whenever $x_1 \le x_2$.
-This concept has been investigated and generalized by numerous authors, see \cite{Moesching_2020}, \cite{Henzi_2019} and the references cited therein.
-The latter paper illustrates the application of isotonic distributional regression in weather forecasting, and \cite{Henzi_2021} use it to analyse the length of stay of patients in Swiss hospitals.
+An obvious notion of order would be the usual stochastic order, which states that $Q_{x_1} \lest Q_{x_2}$ whenever $x_1 \le x_2$, that is, $Q_{x_1}((-\infty,y]) \ge Q_{x_2}((-\infty,y])$ for all $y\in\R$.
+This concept has been investigated and generalized by numerous authors, see \cite{Moesching_2020}, \cite{Henzi_Ziegel_Gneiting_2021} and the references cited therein.
+The latter paper illustrates the application of isotonic distributional regression in weather forecasting, and \cite{Henzi_etal_2021} use it to analyze the length of stay of patients in Swiss hospitals.